siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Maxwell is Minimal.md

 $$

 This preserves source-free turning identically.
 But preservation is not enough.
-The transport must also carry energy from one region into another in a bounded way.
+One field turning itself still recirculates locally.
+It does not yet show how energy is carried from one region into another.

-Take a transverse plane-wave mode
+Take a transverse Fourier mode

 $$
 \mathbf{Q}(\mathbf{r},t)=\mathbf{A}\,e^{i(\mathbf{k}\cdot\mathbf{r}-\omega t)},